-To get the maximum value from your credit card rewards, you should earn more rewards than you pay in fees.
+To get the maximum value from your credit card rewards, you should earn more rewards than you pay in fees—including a late fee or transaction-based fee like a balance transfer or cash-advance fee.
 That’s much easier to do once you’ve totaled the value of your rewards and perks.
 Simply compare the value of your rewards to the total interest and fees you pay on your card.

 How do your rewards stack up?
 If you’re not earning enough rewards to cover the cost of your credit card, it may be a sign to switch to a different rewards credit card.

 Want a new rewards card?
 Start by reviewing our favorite offers.
 See our list of the best rewards credit cards.